 - Different drugs to treat a heart attack are listed below:

-- Thrombolytics or fibrinolytics Clot busters medicines help in breaking the blood coagulation.
+- Thrombolytics or fibrinolytics, clot-buster medicines, help in breaking the blood coagulation.

-- Other blood thinners drugs help in making blood less sticky and stops the formation of clots.
+- Other blood-thinning drugs help in making blood less sticky and stops the formation of clots.

-- With the help of beta blockers drugs, blood pressure can be decreased.
+- With the help of beta-blocker drugs, blood pressure can be decreased.
 It also slows down the heartbeat of the patients.

 Surgical Process